tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/07_invocation_and_bytecode.md

 Example 4 is another lambda but this time it takes an instance of `Server` as an argument.
 It's equivalent in functionality to example 2 but it doesn't close over the variable; it's not a closure.

+    public class Example4 {
+        // lambda with arguments
+        void example() throws InterruptedException {
+            waitFor(new HttpServer(), (server) -> server.isRunning());
+        }
+    }

 Just like example 2, the bytecode has to create the instance of server but this time, the `invokedynamic` opcode references the `test` method of type `Predicate`.
-If we follow the reference (#4) to the boostrap methods table, we see the actual lambda requires an argument of type `HttpServer` and returns a `Z` which is a primitive boolean.
+If we were to follow the reference (#4) to the boostrap methods table, we would see the actual lambda requires an argument of type `HttpServer` and returns a `Z` which is a primitive boolean.

+{lang="java", line-numbers="on"}
+    void example() throws java.lang.InterruptedException;
+        descriptor: ()V
+        flags:
+        Code:
+          stack=2, locals=1, args_size=1
+             0: new           #2       // class Server$HttpServer
+             3: dup
+             4: invokespecial #3       // Method Server$HttpServer."<init>":()V
+             7: invokedynamic #4,  0   // InvokeDynamic #0:test:()LPredicate;
+            12: invokestatic  #5       // Method WaitFor.waitFor:(LObject;LPredicate;)V
+            15: return
+          LineNumberTable:
+            line 13: 0
+            line 15: 15
+          LocalVariableTable:
+            Start  Length  Slot  Name   Signature
+                0      16     0  this   LExample4;
+        Exceptions:
+          throws java.lang.InterruptedException

 So the call to the lambda is still a static method call like before but this time takes the variable as a parameter when it's invoked.